Winning Strategies: Your Best Likelihood of Success Within a Small Claims Court Case | DefendCharges.ca

 For Your Best Likelihood to Succeed in Small Claims Court Be Sure:

-• To learn the procedural law known as the Rules of the Small Claims Court including the proper way to complete the various official forms, the rules regarding evidence disclosure deadlines, among other things;
+• To learn the proper procedures as per the Rules of the Small Claims Court including the requirements for preparing official forms and the various rules regarding the disclosure of evidence documents, among various other concerns;

 • To learn the rules of civility and the formal conduct required so to present oneself with the decorum expected including when to stand for the Judge, when to bow for the Judge, what to wear in court, among other things;